When was the last time you went out for a delicious raw Icelandic meal?

 What, never?
 Really?
 NEVER?
 You haven’t lived.

 OK, yes, me neither – but I was certainly very intrigued when I spotted a new recipe book, Raw: Recipes for a modern vegetarian lifestyle by Solla Eiríksdóttir.
+When a lot of people think of raw food, they think of depressing salads and granola bars (but I do love a good granola bar – and if you’re looking for a list of good, healthy ones, you can see this here).
 As a lover of all things Icelandic, food and recipe books, I knew I just had to have a copy of this, and I wanted to share a little bit about it with you.
 It’s about time I did something for the veggies among us given the decidedly meaty nature of my last post…

 So, what’s Raw all about?
 Unsurprisingly, it’s full of recipes using raw ingredients (though not entirely – there are still plenty of options for those of us who like to cook with heat too).
 All the recipes are vegetarian friendly, and many of them cater for vegans as well.
 With a massive 3 in 10 Brits cutting down on their meat consumption, this book has hit the shelves at just the right time.
 And of course, our obsession with the Scandi lifestyle is going absolutely nowhere… so what better time to talk vegetarian Icelandic-influenced cooking?